iottly/iottly.github.io/_tutorials/connect_raspberrypi.md

 ## Setup the Raspberry Pi from Windows

-If your Raspberry Pi is already configured and connect in your local network either wifi or LAN, **skip to** number 6.
+If your Raspberry Pi is already configured and connected in your local network either wifi or LAN, **skip to** number 6.

 1. Download the [Raspbian Lite image](https://downloads.raspberrypi.org/raspbian_lite_latest){:target="_blank"}
 2. Configure the WiFi on the image before flashing: